 In information technology, gap analysis reports are often used by project managers and process improvement teams.
 Small businesses, in particular, can also benefit from performing gap analyses when they're in the process of figuring out how to allocate resources.
-In software development, gap analysis tools can document which services and/or functions have been accidentally left out, which ones have been deliberately eliminated and which still need to be developed.
-In compliance, a gap analysis can be used to compare what is required by law to what is currently being done to abide by them.Content Continues Below
+In software development, gap analysis tools can document which services and/or functions have been accidentally left out, which have been deliberately eliminated, and which still need to be developed.
+In compliance, a gap analysis can compare what is required by certain regulations to what is currently being done to abide by them.Content Continues Below